stepchowfun/typical/README.md

 [![Build status](https://github.com/stepchowfun/typical/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/typical/actions?query=branch%3Amain)

 *Typical* is a so-called "[interface definition language](https://en.wikipedia.org/wiki/Interface_description_language)", or IDL.
 You define types in a language-neutral schema, then Typical generates code in various languages for serializing and deserializing data based on those types.
-This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses an compact binary encoding which supports forward and backward compatibility between versions of your schema to accommodate evolving requirements.
+This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses a compact binary encoding which supports forward and backward compatibility between versions of your schema to accommodate evolving requirements.

 The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), enabling a safer programming style with non-nullable types and pattern matching—especially in languages with those features, such as Rust, Kotlin, Haskell, etc. Typical proposes a [new solution](#required-optional-and-unstable-fields) to the classic problem of how to safely add and remove required fields in structs and the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.